DCSI Pilot Study

-In 2016, leading physicians from 5 hospital systems in Detroit (Henry Ford, DMC, Beaumont, St. Joseph Mercy and St. John-Providence) got together to make the first improvements in Cardiogenic Shock survival in over 20 years.
+In 2016, leading physicians from 4 hospital systems in Detroit (Henry Ford, DMC, Beaumont, and St. Joseph Mercy) got together to make the first improvements in Cardiogenic Shock survival in over 20 years.
 Similar to how these same physicians worked together to help define STEMI treatment and door-to-balloon time, they are now working to revolutionize treatment of cardiogenic shock utilizing data collected over the past 10 years.

 The protocol has 3 pillars for success:

-- Rapid Door to Support time (placement of the Impella catheter)
+- Rapid Door to Support time (placement of the Mechanical Circulatory Support)

 - Aggressive reduction in the use of inotropic/vasopressive medications post-procedure (as monitored through right-heart pressures and hemodynamic measurements)